-Attorney General Jepsen has focused on reducing healthcare costs by increasing transparency and competition, and preventing and deterring healthcare fraud.
-He advocated for stronger consumer protections in Connecticut's competitive electricity market.
-Among other initiatives, Jepsen created a Privacy & Data Security department to focus on data breach and privacy concerns; simplified the process for data breach reporting; consolidated staff to create an Antitrust and Government Program Fraud department and has vigorously pursued antitrust, environmental, health care, and consumer protection issues.
+As Attorney General, Jepsen has focused on reducing healthcare costs by increasing transparency and competition, and by preventing and deterring healthcare fraud.
+He advocated for stronger consumer protections in Connecticut's competitive electricity market and has vigorously pursued antitrust, environmental, health care, and consumer protection issues.
+Among other initiatives, Jepsen created a Privacy & Data Security department to focus on data breach and privacy concerns; simplified the process for data breach reporting and consolidated staff to create an Antitrust and Government Program Fraud department.

-Among other notable cases, Connecticut played a prominent role in the e-book pricing investigation that produced settlements with five publishing companies in 2012 and 2013, $166 million in consumer refunds and a successful federal suit against Apple for its role in the anti-competitive scheme that netted $400 million for consumers.
+Since then, Connecticut has played a prominent role in a number of notable multistate cases.
+Connecticut joined Texas and the federal Justice Department to investigate e-book pricing, which led to settlements with five publishing companies in 2012 and 2013, $166 million in consumer refunds and a successful federal suit against Apple for its role in the anti-competitive scheme that netted $400 million for consumers.

-Connecticut led an intensive, 20-state investigation of financial rating agency Standard & Poor's for allegedly misrepresenting its analysis of structured securities, resulting in a $1.375 billion federal-state settlement in February, 2015.
-Connecticut was one of six lead states in a coalition of more than 40 attorneys general that investigated Volkswagon for marketing, selling and leasing certain diesel vehicles equipped with illegal and undisclosed emissions defeat devices designed to circumvent emissions standards in violation of state laws prohibiting unfair or deceptive trade practices.
+Connecticut was one of six lead states in a coalition of more than 40 attorneys general that investigated Volkswagen for marketing, selling and leasing certain diesel vehicles equipped with illegal and undisclosed emissions defeat devices designed to circumvent emissions standards in violation of state laws prohibiting unfair or deceptive trade practices.
 The investigation led to a $570 million settlement in June, 2016.
 Connecticut's share of the civil penalties was approximately $16.3 million.

-Before his election, Attorney General Jepsen began practicing law as general counsel to Carpenters Local 210 and later was in private practice with several Connecticut law firms, most recently Cowdery, Ecker and Murphy, LLC of Hartford, in the areas of corporate transactions and civil and appellate litigation.
+Prior to his election as Attorney General, Jepsen engaged in the private practice of law.
+He began his career as general counsel to Carpenters Local 210 and later was in private practice with several prominent firms, most recently Cowdery, Ecker and Murphy, LLC of Hartford, in the areas of corporate transactions and civil and appellate litigation.

 Attorney General Jepsen served 16 years in the Connecticut General Assembly as a state representative for Stamford's 148th District, (1988-90) and as a state senator for the 27th District, representing Stamford and Darien (1991-2003).
 As a state senator, Jepsen was chairman of the Judiciary Committee (1993-1995), ranking member of the Finance Committee (1995-1997) and served as Senate Majority Leader (1997-2003).
 His legislative record reflects strong advocacy for consumers, civil rights, the environment, protecting women from domestic violence, public safety, and a fair and competitive business climate.

-In 2002, Jepsen was the Democratic nominee for Lieutenant Governor.
+In 2002, he was the Democratic nominee for Lieutenant Governor.
 He served as Democratic State Party chairman from 2003-2005.